Skip to content

 — Jake Krilovich

 The Alliance’s testimony was informed by feedback from more than 80 providers who participated in a member briefing earlier this week.
+That provider input helped shape the concerns raised during the hearing, particularly around implementation, reimbursement, and regulatory consistency.

 Additional Info